 - Dinner: Chicken or fish, lentils and mixed vegetables — or beef with asparagus and a side of pinto beans.

 Need more ideas for meals to make while following a low-glycemic diet?
-Check out this list of low-carb foods and recipes.
+Check out this list of low-carb foods.

 Should You Try It?